callum-rhodes/gabp_mapping/README.md

 > Topic that defines the occupancy grid / Octomap topic to read from

 ~map_resolution (float, default: 0.3)
-> Desired resolution of the factor graph
+> Desired resolution of the factor graph.